vemonet/nanopub-rs/README.md

 ## Nanopub signing process

-- preliminary nanopub is created with blank space in URIs at the places where the trusty URI code will appear; this includes the signature part, except the triple that is stating the actual signature
+- preliminary nanopub is created with blank space in URIs at the places where the trusty URI code will appear (normalized URI: `http://purl.org/np/ARTIFACTCODE-PLACEHOLDER/`, cf. [code](https://github.com/Nanopublication/nanopub-java/blob/22bba0e79508309f1c6163970f49ab596beadeb0/src/main/java/org/nanopub/trusty/TempUriReplacer.java#L12)); this includes the signature part, except the triple that is stating the actual signature
 - preliminary nanopub is serialized in a normalized fashion (basically each quad on four lines with minimal escaping)
-- Signature is calculated on this normalized representation
+- Signature is calculated on this normalized representation (cf. most of the process in the [trusty-uri python lib](https://github.dev/trustyuri/trustyuri-python/blob/9f29732c4abae9d630d36e6da24720e02f543ebf/trustyuri/rdf/RdfHasher.py#L15), see also [SignatureUtils](https://github.com/Nanopublication/nanopub-java/blob/22bba0e79508309f1c6163970f49ab596beadeb0/src/main/java/org/nanopub/extra/security/SignatureUtils.java#L196) and [trusty-uri](https://github.com/trustyuri/trustyuri-java/blob/08b61fbb13d20a5cbefde617bd9a9e9b0b03d780/src/main/java/net/trustyuri/rdf/RdfHasher.java#L86))
 - Signature triple is added
 - Trusty URI code is calculated on normalized representation that includes signature
 - Trusty URI code is added in place of all the occurrences of blank spaces in the URIs, leading to the final trusty nanopub